bekou/multihead_joint_entity_relation_extraction/README.md

 Giannis Bekoulis, Johannes Deleu, Thomas Demeester, Chris Develder.
 Joint entity recognition and relation extraction as a multi-head selection problem.
 Expert Systems with Applications, Volume 114, Pages 34-45, 2018

 Giannis Bekoulis, Johannes Deleu, Thomas Demeester, Chris Develder.
-Adversarial training for multi-context joint entity and relation extraction, In the Proceedings of the Conference on Empirical Methods in Natural Language Processing, 2018
+Adversarial training for multi-context joint entity and relation extraction, In the Proceedings of the Conference on Empirical Methods in Natural Language Processing (EMNLP), 2018